 An investment protection agreement entered into force in October 2006.

 The Asociación Alejandro von Humboldt runs the German School, the German Language Institute, the German Cultural Institute and the Club Alemán.
-After 12 years of instruction, the more than 1,300 students attending the German School have the option of taking the Guatemalan Bachillerato and/or the German university entrance examination (Abitur).
-German is also taught at a number of other schools.
+Students attending the German School have the option of earning the Guatemalan Bachillerato and/or the German university entrance qualification (Abitur).

 Many students are interested in studying in Germany due to the relatively large number of Guatemalans of German descent.